-๐Ÿ‡ง๐Ÿ‡ณ Brunei visa for Australia citizens
+๐Ÿ‡ง๐Ÿ‡ณ Brunei visa for Australians

 Australia passport holders must apply for a visa at a Brunei consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.